For more information, please contact the Office of the Registrar.

 Training and preparation for internships and careers in the mass communication fields.
 Preparation of a resume, cover letter and portfolio.
 Practice and preparation for interviews and networking.
 Research skills pertinent to searching for internships and jobs.
 For Mass Communication majors and minors.
 Prerequisites: 150 and INQS 125, or consent of instructor.
 Offered fall semester.
 1 credit.

 Survey of research strategies, methods, techniques and sources; process of evaluating, preparing and presenting information.
 Includes personal observation, interviewing, documentary and database searches.
 Prerequisite: 175.
 4 credits

 Principles and practices of design and layout for magazines, newspapers, and other mass media.
 Introduction to printing processes, typography, and the graphic arts. $25 lab fee.
 Prerequisite: consent of instructor.
 4 credits

 Principles and current practices of visual reporting.
 Emphasis on photography in a digital age.
 Exposure to historical, ethical, legal and cultural aspects of photojournalism. $45 lab fee.
-Prerequisite: Consent of instructor.
+Prequisite: consent of instructor.
 Offered alternate years in spring semester or January Term.
 4 credits

-Theoretical and applied approach to effective communication in a visual medium.
+Theoretical & applied approach to effective communication in a visual medium.
 Concepts of a visual composition, continuity, time compression, and other critical videography and editing concepts.
 Basic scriptwriting and lighting concepts.
 Introduction to various video genres, such as single camera newsgathering, public service announcements and master shot style of videography.
 Discussion of legal and ethical responsibilities of shooting and editing video. $25 lab fee.
 Prerequisite: consent of instructor.
-4 credits.
+4 credits

 The tools of visual literacy.
 Responding to and evaluating cinema as art and as mass communication.
 The vocabulary of film-making and film criticism.
 Sample topics: genre analysis, directorial study, international film industry, film narrative.
-In cases where topics differ, may be repeated once for credit. $20 lab fee.
+In cases where topics differ, may be repeated once for credit.
 Prerequisite: INQS 125.
-4 credits.
+4 credits

 Critical analysis of the Internet as a communication medium shaped by intersecting and often conflicting cultural, social, economic, technological, ethical and legal imperatives.
 Applied experience building an effective Web site that reflects audience needs, effective communication of content in a digital environment and in-depth usability testing to evaluate message effectiveness. $20 lab fee.
 Prerequisite: consent of instructor.
 4 credits